LedgerHQ/app-bitcoin-new/doc/wallet.md

 - ``sh(wpkh(@0))`` - nested segwit addresses as per [BIP-49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki)
 - ``tr(@0)`` - single Key P2TR as per [BIP-86](https://github.com/bitcoin/bips/blob/master/bip-0086.mediawiki)

-Note that the wallet policy is considered standard (and therefore usable for signing without prior registration) only if the signing paths (defined in the key origin information) adheres to the corresponding BIP.
+Note that the wallet policy is considered standard (and therefore usable for signing without prior registration) only if the signing paths (defined in the key origin information) adhere to the corresponding BIP.
+Moreover, the BIP-44 `account` level must be at most `100`, and the `address index` at most `50000`.
+Larger values can still be used by registering the policy.